Employment Lawyers Melbourne

 - Workplace bullying, harassment, and discrimination.

 Independent contractors on the other hand, work for themselves and sell their services to other parties.
-Independent contractors are required to pay their own tax and superannuation, and generally negotiate terms of employment on a case by case basis with whomever their current contract is with.
+Independent contractors are required to pay their own tax and superannuation, and generally negotiate terms of their engagement on a case by case basis with whomever their current contract is with.

-Terms of termination of employment are often outlined in the contracts under which contractors work.
-If an employer acts in breach of such a contract, you may be able to take legal action to seek specific performance or damages.
+Terms of termination are often outlined in the contracts under which contractors work.
+If a principal acts in breach of such a contract, you may be able to take legal action to seek specific performance or damages.

 Generally, contractors or sub-contractors have their own ABN and in a sense function as a business themselves.
 For this reason, it is important that contractors understand their tax and superannuation obligations, which differ from those that apply to regular employees.

 It is a fact that many employers are turning to contractors in response to what they see as being radical laws in the form of Fair Work legislation.
 This is not necessarily a bad thing for all workers, as working as a contractor or sub-contractor entitles you to negotiate your own pay and conditions, often allowing for more flexible performance and incentives-based rewards.